2019 Malaysian Athletics

 Nauraj Randhawa, the reigning SEA Games High Jump Champion, leaped 2.19m Indoors at the Internationales Hallenmeeting in Chemnitz, Ger, many on February 10.
 He had previously reset his national indoor mark of 2.10 from 2014, with a leap of 2.15 in the Czech Republic on January 30 and February 1.

 Sprinters Jonathan Nyepa and Zaidatul Zulkifli will be sent to Atlanta, Georgia, to train.
-The first met of the Malaysian season will be the Perak Open on February 24.
+After that, the first met of the Malaysian season will be the Perak Open on February 24.